Teamsters 117 Contract

 19.2.
 Every employee who is the subject of an internal affairs investigation or who is interviewed relating to a matter that could lead to discipline (dismissal, demotion, suspension without pay, reduction in pay, written reprimand, or verbal reprimand) of them shall be entitled to be represented by a designated Union representative of their choice.
 The employee to be interviewed shall be afforded reasonable time prior to the interview to consult with the Union representative.

 19.3.
 Every employee who becomes the subject of an internal investigation shall be advised at the time of the interview who is in charge of the investigation and who will be conducting the interview.

 19.4.
-The investigator shall apprise the employee of the complaint made against him/her, and allow the employee to read the allegations contained in the complaint.
-A sanitized copy of the complaint may be provided to the employee and the Union, upon request.
+The investigator shall apprise the employee of the complaint made against them, and allow the employee to read the allegations contained in the complaint.
+A sanitized copy of the complaint shall be provided to the employee and the Union, upon request.

 19.5.
 The interview of any employee shall be at a reasonable hour, preferably when the employee is on duty, unless the exigency of the interview dictates otherwise.
 Whenever possible, interviews will be scheduled during the normal workday of the employee.

 19.6.The employee or the Employer may request that the interview be recorded, either mechanically or by a stenographer.
 There can be no “off the record” questions.
 Upon request, the employee shall be provided an exact copy of any written statement the employee has signed, a copy of the audio recording, or a verbatim transcript of any interview.
 Upon written authorization from the employee, the Employer will provide to the Union a copy of any signed statement, copy of the audio recording, or verbatim transcript provided to the employee.
 The transcript will be provided if a transcript is made.